Vue defineModel: greate and terrible

 The recipe for two-way binding

-• Primitives — just go for it, anything works like expected
+- Primitives — just go for it, anything works like expected

-• Objects/arrays
+- Objects/arrays

-• 🚫 model.value.prop1 = "New value" / model.value.push("New value") - bad, mutated by reference, no event emitted, avoid that
+model.value.prop1 = "New value"/model.value.push("New value")- bad, mutated by reference, no event emitted, avoid that - ❕

-• model.value = { ...model.value, prop1: "New value" } / model.value = [] - better compromise, value is changed, event emitted.
+model.value = { ...model.value, prop1: "New value" }/model.value = []- better compromise, value is changed, event emitted.
 Should be your choice in most cases.
-But, enjoy with caution where you are sure this will not cause any race conditions updating the props
+But, enjoy with caution where you are sure this will not cause any race conditions updating the props - ❕mutate value and emit event manually - can’t always recommend it due to verbosity, the loos of ergonomics of

-One last edge case that might be a source of hours of debugging.
 Value changes on v-model in the component accepting and handling the v-model are only applied in the next tick!
-Meaning you cant directly work with value newly assigned to the v-model in the same tick.

 const onModelChange = (newValue: string) => {